-8 Sad Depressed Anime on Netflix (2021) - Cinemaholic
+16 Best Emotional Anime on Netflix Right Now

 2. Flavors of Youth (2018)

 ‘Flavors of Youth’ is an anime movie that is divided into three different chapters.
-Each chapter unfolds its story with a whole new city where it explores the simple joys of one’s life through timeless tales of love and sensual memories.
-This anthology brings in several elements of the Chinese culture with strong visuals that will mostly be appealing to a Chinese viewer.
+Each chapter unfolds its story with a whole new city that explores the simple joys of one’s life through timeless tales of love and sensual memories.
+This anthology brings in several elements of Chinese culture with strong visuals that will mostly be appealing to Chinese viewers.
 But despite that, its themes about the transient nature of life will be relatable for anyone in the world.
 If you’re not in the mood to commit to something long, ‘Flavors of Youth’ is the perfect anime that will take you on a nostalgic journey.
+You can stream the anime here.

 Read More: Best Romantic Anime on Netflix